 As discussed above, your GERD may be secondary to another primary VA recognized disability, such as a hiatal hernia.
 Others conditions that can lead to acid reflux include respiratory disorders that cause violent coughing, which can cause GERD, particularly at night, and peritoneal adhesions (§ 4.71a – Diagnostic Code 7301), which can cause GERD when scar tissue between the peritoneum and stomach causes the stomach to twist or contort from its natural position.

-Hormone imbalances caused by hazardous chemical exposure cause weight gain, which can also lead to GERD.
+Hormone imbalances caused or aggravated by hazardous chemical exposure cause weight gain, which can also lead to GERD.

 Some medications you may have been prescribed for other VA-rated disabilities may cause GERD.
 For example, bisphosphonates prescribed to treat osteoporosis (§ 4.71a – Diagnostic Code 5013), such as alendronate sodium (Fosomax), ibandronate sodium (Boniva), and risedronate sodium (Actonel), can cause heartburn, nausea, and other gastrointestinal problems.